Backup and recovery of SharePoint form part of our Microsoft 365 service offering. For more on what functionality we support, click here.

 - Files recovered back into SharePoint will have their original timestamps preserved, as well as their titles and any values entered for custom columns (except for the image column, which is not supported).
 Other metadata and permissions will not be restored.

-1. On the home page for the relevant SharePoint backup set, click on the ellipsis to expand more options, then click Remove.
+1. On the home page for the relevant SharePoint backup set, click on the menu icon to expand more options, then click Remove.

 2. Confirm the deletion by clicking Remove.

-1. On the home page for the relevant SharePoint backup set, click on the ellipsis to expand more options, then click Rename.
+1. On the home page for the relevant SharePoint backup set, click on the menu icon to expand more options, then click Rename.